8717 Wolf Valley Drive

 Carrie has always loved teaching.
 She got her teaching degree from Middle Tennessee State University, where she developed a passion for technology that led her to work as a Computer Software Instructor for 15 years.
 During this time she completed her MBA from University of Colorado at Colorado Springs.
 She brings her technical background and passion for teaching to the Challenger Learning Center.
 Carrie’s favorite mission is Expedition Mars.
 She loves seeing the students completely engaged and captivated by this learning experience.
 Carrie spends her free time traveling or adventuring in Colorado with her family and three dogs.

-Katie Goodman, Flight Director and Registrar
+Katie Goodman, Registrar and Flight Director

 Katie has always had a love for math and science, and found herself teaching those specialties in middle and elementary schools before finding her true passion: STEAM.
 She graduated from Pepperdine University with a bachelors in Liberal Arts, and then a masters in Education.
 She has taught in California, Washington, and Colorado.
 In Colorado she was introduced to the Challenger Learning Center.
 After testing out new programs with Challenger Colorado, and developing a STEAM program at Legacy Peak Elementary, she was awarded with the June Scobee Rodgers Innovative Educator Award in 2021.
 Now she works as a flight director, and curriculum developer, bringing her love of the STEM subjects, and adding an extra jolt of creativity.
 Along with her husband, and two kids, she enjoys living a STEAM life at home where they are always creating something new and enjoying the beautiful Colorado forest.

-Hannah Armstrong, Flight Director
+Jerard Carney, Flight Director

 Stephanie Carriere, Flight Director